nautobot/nautobot/nautobot/docs/development/getting-started.md

 ### Running Tests

 Throughout the course of development, it's a good idea to occasionally run Nautobot's test suite to catch any potential errors.
+Tests come in two primary flavors: Unit tests and integration tests.

+#### Unit Tests

+Unit tests are automated tests written and run to ensure that a section of the Nautobot application (known as the "unit") meets its design and behaves as intended and expected.
+Most commonly as a developer of or contributor to Nautobot you will be writing unit tests to exercise the code you have written.
+Unit tests are not meant to test how the application behaves, only the individual blocks of code, therefore use of mock data and phony connections is common in unit test code.
+As a guiding principle, unit tests should be fast, because they will be executed quite often.

-Tests are run using the `invoke unittest` command (if using the Docker development environment) or the `nautobot-server test` command:
+Unit tests are run using the `invoke unittest` command (if using the Docker development environment) or the `nautobot-server test` command:

 | Docker Compose Workflow | Virtual Environment Workflow                                           |
 |-------------------------|------------------------------------------------------------------------|